peterhinch/micropython-async/TUTORIAL.md

 object.
 The producer puts data onto the queue while the consumer waits for its arrival (with other coros getting scheduled for the duration).
 The ``Queue`` guarantees that items are removed in the order in which they were received.
+Alternatively a ``Barrier`` instance can be used if the producer must wait util the consumer is ready to access the data.

+The interface specification for the primitves is [here](./PRIMITIVES.md).

 ## 3.1 Lock